 Rumination syndrome does not seem to do much physical damage.
 In rare instances, it can cause problems with the esophagus and sometimes weight loss.
 Disease management is necessary to avoid long-term complications of rumination.

 - Increased risk of dehydration, malnutrition and weight loss

 - Poor school attendance and involvement in activities

 - Emotional issues such as anxiety, stress and depression

 Continued use of diaphragmatic breathing when symptoms are present and follow-up as needed.

 Our team can provide the tools for self-management strategies as well as guidance and consultation to local therapists.
 Therapists with expertise in behavioral and cognitive behavioral therapy, and especially those with experience providing HRT and ERP, can be especially helpful.

-Why choose us for rumination syndrome
+Why choose us for rumination syndrome treatment

 We focus on behavioral treatment to undo the learned rumination "habit."
-This treatment includes increasing awareness of what your abdominal muscles are doing, learning to keep the body relaxed during mealtimes, and retraining the stomach to tolerate meals again.
+This treatment includes increasing awareness of what the abdominal muscles are doing, learning to keep the body relaxed during mealtimes, and retraining the stomach to tolerate meals again.